 Factoring in Asia

-In 2016, the world total volume of factoring came out at €2.4 billion, with Europe accounting for 67.05% of the total volume.
+According to the FCI Annual Report, in 2016, the world total volume of factoring came out at €2.4 billion, with Europe accounting for 67.05% of the total volume.
 The Middle East comes in the last place at a distant 0.32% of the total world volume.
 Factoring in Asia is the second largest factoring region in the world, accounting for 22% of the world factoring volume.

-China dominates the Asian factoring market, with 58% of the total factoring volume in the region.
+The FCI Annual Report states that China dominates the Asian factoring market, with 58% of the total factoring volume in the region.
 It is followed by Japan (10%), Taiwan (9%), Hong Kong (8%), Singapore (8%), Korea (3%) and others (4%).
 However, many emerging countries such as Malaysia, Indonesia, Vietnam, and India are expected to fuel the exponential growth of factoring in Asia in the coming years.
 Singapore has a factoring turnover of around €4 billion in 2016 from 9 different companies.
 Although China’s economy is not growing as much as it used to, the entry of new economies into the Asian factoring market will offset the decrease caused by China.

 FCI (2017).
 FCI Annual Review 2017, link